 Consultative Selling AEP 2021—Step One: DiscoveryPosted on July 22st, 2020 by Cameron Schulz

 In our blog, Consultative Selling: Win More during AEP 2021 the process for consultative selling is broken down into 5 essential steps.
 The initial step, Discovery, is described in the Consultative Selling: 5 Steps to go from Sales Rep to Sales Champ infographic as “listening to and learning from your prospect.”
 This step might be easy if your prospect has a lot to say, but what if they’re not quite sure what to say or where to begin?
-Asking the right questions, at the right time (and allowing your prospect to answer) is a skill that all sales champs should have to facilitate a consultative session during Annual Enrollment Period (AEP) 2021.
+Asking the right questions, at the right time (and allowing your prospect to answer) is a skill that all sales champs should have to facilitate a consultative session during Annual Election, or Enrollment, Period (AEP) 2021.

 In the following blog I layout a framework for consultative Q&A using examples from our newest infographic, Consultative Selling AEP 2021: Q&A Pattern Framework.
 The infographic was created to help you determine when you should shut up and listen, when it’s appropriate to prompt your prospect, and provide example questions to use for prompting.
 If you’d like to download the infographic and skip the rest, you can do so below.
 However, I would encourage you to take a quick look through the blog as there may be a few extra helpful tips to assist you in your discovery process.

 Breakdown: Consultative Q&A for AEP 2021